What is the SQE?

 Press ’continue’ to stay logged in.

-If you change your mind about sitting the exam in Welsh, you can cancel your booking and rebook to take the exam in English, as long as you do so before the booking deadline, subject to our terms and conditions.
+If you change your mind about sitting the assessment in Welsh, you can cancel your booking and rebook to take the assessment in English, as long as you do so before the booking deadline, subject to our terms and conditions and availability.
+Please note that there is no guarantee you will be able to rebook the same seat or location if you rebook.

 Learn more: Cancellation fees

-We are holding a pilot to test the operational aspects of conducting SQE2 in Welsh.
-It will involve written and oral legal skills assessments.
+A pilot was held to test the operational aspects of conducting SQE2 in Welsh.
+It involved written and oral legal skills assessments.

 Learn more: SQE2 Welsh Pilot information